citizenfx/fivem-docs/content/support/client-issues.md

 I crash when playing on a server
 --------------------------------
-More often than not are crashes related to a server specific issue.
+Crashes are fairly often related to a server-specific issue.
 To make sure your crash isn't related to a specific server, it is advised to join the [vanilla FiveM server][vanilla-server].
-If that server works without issue, we recommend you to contact the server owners of the server where you're experiencing crashes on.
-Otherwise read on.
+If that server works without your issue, we recommend you to contact the server owners of the server where you're experiencing crashes on.
+Otherwise, read on.

 I've been banned on a server
 ----------------------------
 FiveM is not responsible for what you do on servers, or what server admins do to you.
 If you believe you've been falsely banned from a server, contact the server owners.
-FiveM cannot, and will not provide support for this matter.
+FiveM can and will not provide support for this matter.

 I've been globally banned from FiveM
 ------------------------------------
 That's unfortunate, don't cheat.
-If you believe you've been falsely banned, please reach out to us on [pr@fivem.net][email]. <br />
+If you believe you've been falsely banned, please reach out to us on [pr@fivem.net][email] with potential reasons that you might have been incorrectly banned. <br />
-**Please note that FiveM forum moderators or staff in the FiveM discord, can _not_ assist you with this ban.**
+**Please note that FiveM forum moderators or staff in the FiveM discord can _not_ assist you with this ban.**

 Could not find game executable
 ------------------------------
 <!-- https://media.discordapp.net/attachments/455024366091108352/479263072276578324/unknown.png -->
 <!--<img src="/static/could-not-find-game-exec-error.png">-->
-Locate the `CitizenFX.ini` file within your [FiveM application data][where-is-fivem-installed] and make sure it is pointing to the correct path.
+Locate the `CitizenFX.ini` file within your [FiveM Application Data][where-is-fivem-installed] and make sure it is pointing to the correct path.
 Open the file with a text editor like Notepad and edit the path to your GTA V installation if necessary.